January 22, 2019

-This Café Conversation will explore the innovative yet meaningful approach FDCs have adopted to better assess and prepare families for successful recovery and reunification.
-Attendees will be encouraged to have conversations with their team and partner agencies to define what “success” means for participant families, identify what families need to be successful, and how they will maintain strong relationships to ensure a flow of communication.
+This Café Conversation explores the innovative, yet meaningful approach FTCs have adopted to better assess and prepare families for successful recovery and reunification.
+Viewers are encouraged to have conversations with their team and partner agencies to define what “success” means for participant families, identify what families need to be successful, and how they will maintain strong relationships to ensure a flow of communication.

 - Tessa Richter, Senior Program Associate, Children and Family Futures